Population exchange between Greece and Turkey: Political and economic effects of the exchange

 However, increasing grievances of the refugees caused some of the immigrants to shift their allegiance to the Communist Party and contributed to its increasing strength.
 The impoverished slum districts of Thessaloniki where the refugees were concentrated became strongholds of the Greek Communist Party in the Great Depression together with the rural areas of Macedonia where tobacco farming was the main industry.
 In May 1936, a strike of the tobacco farmers in Macedonia organized by the Communists led to a rebellion that saw the government lose control of Thessaloniki for a time.
 Prime Minister Ioannis Metaxas, with the support of the King, responded to the communists by establishing an authoritarian regime in 1936, the 4th of August Regime.
 In these ways, the population exchange indirectly facilitated changes in the political regimes of Greece and Turkey during the interwar period.

 Many immigrants died of epidemic illnesses during the voyage and brutal waiting for boats for transportation.
 The death rate during the immigration was four times higher than the birth rate.
-In the first years after arrival, the immigrants from Greece were inefficient in economic production, having only brought with them agricultural skills in tobacco production.
-This created considerable economic loss in Anatolia for the new Turkish republic.
+In the first years after their arrival, the Turkish immigrants from Greece were inefficient in economic production, having only brought with them agricultural skills in tobacco production.
+This created considerable economic loss in Anatolia for the new Turkish Republic.
 On the other hand, the Greek populations that left were skilled workers who engaged in transnational trade and business, as per previous capitulations policies of the Ottoman Empire.